Caste systems in Africa: Tuareg people

 A semi-noble strata of the Tuareg people has been the endogamous religious clerics, the marabouts (Tuareg: Ineslemen, a loan word that means Muslim in Arabic).
 After the adoption of Islam, they became integral to the Tuareg social structure.
-According to Norris, this strata of Muslim clerics has been a sacredotal caste, which propagated Islam in North Africa and the Sahel between the 7th and the 17th centuries.
+According to Norris, this strata of Muslim clerics has been a sacerdotal caste, which propagated Islam in North Africa and the Sahel between the 7th and the 17th centuries.
 Adherence to the faith was initially centered around this caste, but later spread to the wider Tuareg community.
 The marabouts have traditionally been the judges (qadi) and religious leaders (imam) of a Tuareg community.

 According to the anthropologist Jeffrey Heath, Tuareg artisans belong to separate endogamous castes known as the Inhædˤæn (Inadan).
 These have included the blacksmith, jewelers, wood workers and leather artisan castes.
 They produced and repaired the saddles, tools, household items and other items for the Tuareg community.
 In Niger and Mali, where the largest Tuareg populations are found, the artisan castes were attached as clients to a family of nobles or vassals, and carried messages over distances for their patron family.
 They also are the ones who traditionally sacrifice animals during Islamic festivals.

 These social strata, like caste systems found in many parts of West Africa, included singers, musicians and story tellers of the Tuareg, who kept their oral traditions.
 They are called Agguta by Tuareg, have been called upon to sing during ceremonies such as weddings or funerals.
 The origins of the artisanal castes are unclear.
 One theory posits a Jewish derivation, a proposal that Prasse calls "a much vexed question".
 Their association with fire, iron and precious metals and their reputation for being cunning tradesman has led others to treat them with a mix of admiration and distrust.

 According to Rasmussen, the Tuareg castes are not only hierarchical, as each caste differs in mutual perception, food and eating behaviors.
 On this point, she relates an explanation by a smith on why there is endogamy among castes among Tuareg in Niger.
 The smith explained, "Nobles are like rice, Smiths are like millet, Slaves are like corn."

 In the Tuareg areas of Algeria, a distinct tenant-peasant strata lives around oases known as izeggaren (or haratin in Arabic).
 Traditionally, these local peasants were subservient to the warrior nobles who owned the oasis and the land.
 The peasants tilled these fields, whose output they gave to the nobles after keeping a fifth part of the produce.
 Their Tuareg patrons were usually responsible for supplying agricultural tools, seed and clothing.
 The peasants' origins are also unclear.
 One theory postulates that they are descendants of ancient people who lived in the Sahara before they were dominated by invading groups.
 Some speak a Songhay dialect along with Tuareg and Arabic.
 In contemporary times, these peasant strata have blended in with freed black slaves and farm arable lands together.